 Since the hysteria surrounding the rise of Da’esh, we now see a new phenomenon; westerners are not just enthusiastically deriding Islam in response to sting operations and vilification.
 They’re literally travelling to the Middle East in the hundreds to kill the perceived enemies of their society.
 Their excuse is ostensibly to fight with “Kurdish” factions against extremism and terrorism.
 Which apparently justifies joining proscribed terror groups like the PKK and their affiliates.
 Granted, Assad is shielded by the media, but you would expect them to do some research.

-This kind of disproportionate focus on Islamic extremists as if they represent Islam is literally costing lives.
+This kind of disproportionate focus on one or two crazies as if they represent Islam is literally costing lives.
 People ignore a “secular” dictator who slaughters hundreds of thousands and focus on a group that has literally killed about 1/400th or more of his victims.
 Regardless of how genocidal you are, if you’re “secular”, the weight of the western world (ideological and military) will be behind you.

 Worse still, they attribute the atrocities of Da’esh – comprising some 30,000 or more men – to all 1.7 billion people in the Muslim world as a whole, with lethal results.
 Acts committed by Muslim perpetrators are instantaneously branded as terrorism.
 Crimes committed by non-Muslims are attributed to mental illness.
 Or in the case of Chapel Hill, to a “parking dispute“.